If you are an artist, a football player, or even a CEO, Personal Branding is really important in China, and should not be neglected.

-In China the best way to make your personal branding is to use social networks as a communication opportunity to reach a significant portion of China’s population.
+In China, the best way to make your personal branding is to use social networks as a communication opportunity to reach a significant portion of China’s population.

 As the Chinese social media landscape is the most dynamic and unique one in the world.
-Even though China does not offers access to popular US social media channels like Facebook, YouTube or LinkedIn, China has created its own social networking platforms to enable authorities to better monitor what is going on there.
+Even though China does not offer access to popular US social media channels like Facebook, YouTube or LinkedIn, China has created its own social networking platforms to enable authorities to better monitor what is going on there.

 There are communication tools such as Weibo and WeChat that have achieved mass-market penetration.

 - and 91% of Chinese netizens have accounts on at least one social network.

 Moreover, an increasing number of users access social media on their mobile phones rather than via their PC or laptop, this trend is showing no signs of stopping.
 This greatly facilitates online interactions as the user can conduct their daily activities and engage with their social network simultaneously.

 There are 5 ways to adapt your personal branding to those Chinese social media:

-First of all, wechat is a social network system, part e-commerce platform and finally marketing tool.
+First of all, wechat is a social network system, part e-commerce platform, and finally marketing tool?

 Butt you can also interact with the publisher once you subscribe to the account.
-The app allows you to leave a voice memo for the owner, send an emoji or a message, just like how you chat with your friends.
+The app allows you to leave a voice memo for the owner, and send an emoji or a message, just like how you chat with your friends.
 You can update once a day to all the subscribers but can selectively respond to your messages or send out a voice memo to all subscribers at once.
 The experience feels much more intimate than the comment section of a website or a blog.
 It’s a bit like having a private messaging thread with the writer you like.

 Chinese netizens are more and more interested in Western culture, you must interact with them on forums.
 For example, there is a community on Baidu, Baidu called Tieba, Users share information and ideas by sector, by type of information.
-Internet users can make comments, post pictures and videos.
+Internet users can make comments, and post pictures and videos.